CCA-Public/digital-archives-manual/guides/resources.md

     Note that this script **overwrites, deletes, and uses sudo** meaning that it is **very powerful.** It's not recommended that you use it without having some rsync experience.

         sudo rsync -qam --delete "/PATH/TO/SIPs/" "/PATH/TO/PARENT_OF_SIPs/"

+* **Unlock folders**

+    This script unlocks a folder's contents using sudo.

+  Often when disk imaging, a file may be created in a locked mode.
+If you need to unlock a folder change the * to the folder path.

+           sudo chmod 777 *

 <a name="cadpres"></a>
 ## Preservation of computer-aided design